DuncanCragg/OnexOS/README-Usage.md

    link down
  - if the event time changes, when you edit the billboard, all instances around update
  - create signs pointing the way to landmarks, containing a link to allow direct teleporting

+Or build a city library:

+ - next to the city gallery on the high street, put down a library full of links collecting the best documents you have created or discovered
+ - maybe the holiday plans, favourite recipes or music reviews you each have in your rooms
+ - or documents "published" by other families
+ - collect an array of some links to snippets of text and images that you find useful for a short story you're writing
+ - obviously, a stack, array or list of links is also an object in the world, so has its own link
+ - if you like a paragraph in someone's document, then of course it also has a link that you can grab for your snippet collection
+ - sit in the library and surround yourself with (links to) those snippets while you compose it

 ---------------------